• Skip to primary navigation

 Carrot Pound Cake

-• In a mixing bowl, stir together the 3 cups of flour, spices and salt.
+• Heat oven to 350 degrees.
+In a mixing bowl, stir together the 3 cups of flour, spices, baking powder, baking soda and salt.
 Sift into another bowl and set aside.

 • Grease and flour a 12-cup bundt pan, including the middle.
 The flour makes a big difference in keeping the finished cake from sticking, so don’t skip this step.
 I find it's helpful to place plastic wrap on top of the bundt pan after flouring and give it a good shake to make sure it's well-coated.
 Pour in the batter and smooth on top.

-• Bake for 30 minutes.
-Loosely tent the top of the bundt pan with foil to prevent excessive browning.
-Continue to bake until a long skewer comes out clean, about 50 more minutes.
-Make sure you insert the skewer all the way to the bottom of the pan to check for doneness.
+• Bake for 55-60 minutes.
+The cake is ready when a long skewer comes out clean.
 Allow to cool in the pan for an hour or up to two hours.
 Run a knife along the edge of the bundt pan to loose the cake.
-Invert on a wire rack to finish cooling.
+Invert on a wire rack to finish cooling before serving.
 Drizzle with cream cheese glaze once cool.
 See below for directions.

 • Move to a cake stand when ready to serve.
 Store under a cake dome to create an airtight environment.
 If desired, serve with bourbon caramel or your favorite ice cream, such as this Baileys ice cream or butterscotch ice cream with candied pecans.
 Enjoy!